Armstrong Number Program in Python: Easy Code with Explanation

 Approach 3: Using Recursion to Check for an Armstrong Number

 A programming method known as recursion involves a function calling itself to resolve smaller versions of an issue.
 Here, we apply recursion to divide the number into its component digits, raise each digit to the power of the entire number of digits, and then add up the results.
+The recursion continues until the base case is met, which is when the number becomes zero.

 Code